kaer/gnome-shell-extension-modern-calc/modern-calc@kaer/README.md

 ## Usage
 Check the RELEASE NOTES file to see the accepted shortcuts.

+Unit converter

+The use of unit converter (UC) is very easy, first you need to select a measurement you wanna to convert and later write the expression to convert.

+- The syntax accepted is:
+	1mm to m

+- Note: UC's expressions are case-sensitive and if you write something like:
+	1mm to M

+	it won't convert because, there is a unit with the symbol M (upper case) for other measurement than length.

+- Prefixes
+	Prefixes k (kilo), M (mega) and others are accepted except for temperatures.
+	usage:
+		1Mm to mm

 ## Bugs and wishlist

 If you find bugs or want new features report it to the project [bug tracker](https://github.com/kaer/gnome-shell-extension-modern-calc).